Murders of Sefter Taş and Fethi Şahin: Perpetrators

+Execution

+The two were taken to al-Bab city before being transferred to Raqqa.

 While in custody, an Islamic State judge, Jamal Abdulrahman Alwi, a Syrian national, ordered both to be burnt alive.

-The video showed the two soldiers in uniform but locked in the cage like an animal, before they were led out of their cage.
+The video showed the two soldiers in uniform but locked in the cage, before they were led out of their cage.
 The two were shackled as such that they were forced to crawl on all fours with the IS soldiers walking them as if they were a dog while still in uniform (probably as a form of humiliation for dogs in Islam is considered Najis).
 Then it cuts to the two soldiers standing side by side in uniform but barefoot, shackled somewhere at the back (possibly neck) by a chain entangled with some sort of flammable cloth.
 A fighter holding some sort of remote presses the button which supposedly ignites the flammable cloth on the chain which spreads up the chain to immolate the two soldiers.

 Alwi later moved to Turkey as a refugee in Gaziantep before being arrested and imprisoned for his role.